ChorusOne/opus-pool-sdk/book/docs/classes/OpusPool/Methods/getMaxUnstakeForUserForVault.md

 `Promise`\<`bigint`\>

-Max amount of ETH that can be unstaked
+A promise that resolves to the max amount of ETH that can be unstaked